 By this point, the healing process should be nearly complete.
 The color will settle the skin, and the eyebrows look more natural.
 A touch-up session may be required to perfect the shape and color of the combination brows.

-How Long Does Combination Brows Take To Heal
+How Long Do Combination Brows Take To Heal

-The healing process for combination brows typically takes around 2-4 weeks, although it can vary depending on the individual’s skin type and the extent of the procedure.
-During the initial healing period, the eyebrows will appear darker and more intense than the desired result as the pigment settles into the skin and the outer layers of the epidermis exfoliate.
+The healing process for combination brows typically takes around 2-4 weeks, although it can vary depending on your skin type and the extent of the procedure.
+During the initial treatment, the eyebrows will appear darker and more intense than the desired result as the pigment settles into the skin and the outer layers of the epidermis exfoliate.
 It is essential to follow the aftercare instructions provided by the artist, which may include avoiding exposure to water, sun, and other irritants that could affect the healing process.

 Combination Brows Healing Stages

-The combination brows healing process can be uncomfortable, but it is necessary for achieving the desired results.
+The combination brows healing process usually takes uncomfortable, but it is necessary for achieving the desired results.
 The following stages are typically experienced during the healing process:

 - Dark Stage: Immediately after the treatment, the combo eyebrows will look dark and may appear larger than desired.
 It is important to remember that they will fade by up to 50% after healing, and the brows may also shrink.